Table of content

 Related article: Personalization and empathy: 4 ways to apply it in CX

-1. Create a bot tailored to your customer
+1. Create a chatbot tailored to your customer

 The first step in offering a personalized experience is knowing your customers' needs and predicting the questions or problems they want to solve.